 However, it’s much harder to see how we do that in our own lives.
-Too many of us are trading away our financial freedom, our wealth, and out peace of mind on flashy clothes, a new car, or the latest gadget, paid for with loans and credit cards.
+Too many of us are trading away our financial freedom, our wealth, and our peace of mind on flashy clothes, a new car, or the latest gadget, paid for with loans and credit cards.

 As you may have figured out, that story is the biblical story of Jacob and Esau.
 If only Esau had been able to keep control of his impulses he would have never given away control of the wealth and money that was promised him.
 He would have lived in comfort and honor for all of his days.
 But instead, it was his brother that lived that life of honor and wealth.

-Think about it, how many times have you traded the right thing (such as saving your money) for the easy, short term comfort of buying a new car, gadgets, or trips to restaurants with money you don’t have?
+Think about it, how many times have you traded the right thing (such as saving and investing your money) for the easy, short term comfort of buying a new car, gadgets, or trips to restaurants with money you don’t have?
 How often have you put off the impulse to have cool things you can’t pay cash for in favor of future prosperity?

-Have you been doing anything to take better control of your money?
+Question: Have you been doing anything to take better control of your money?